1.Types of Wills in Japan

 “My Japanese husband left a will leaving all his assets to our first-born son, but I believe I have the right to half because I am his wife.”

-When the deceased individual is a Japanese national, Article 900 of the Civil Code stipulates that the wife is entitled to half of the inheritance.
+When the deceased individual is a Japanese citizen, Article 900 of the Civil Code provides that the wife is entitled to half of the inheritance.
 However, this article applies only in the absence of a will.
-Inheritances subject to Article 900 are referred to as ‘statutory inheritances.’
+Inheritances subject to Article 900 are referred to as “statutory inheritances”.
 In this case, since there is a will, Article 900 does not apply.

-Nevertheless, it may be possible for the wife to claim a portion of the husband’s assets through the article concerning “Iryubun” (legally reserved portion) in the Civil Code.
-In the scenario described, the wife has a right to one-fourth, calculated as follows:
+However, it may be possible for the wife to claim a portion of the husband’s assets under the article on “Iryubun” (legally reserved portion) in the Civil Code.
+In the scenario described, the wife is entitled to one-fourth, calculated as follows:

-Foreign residents in Japan can also create wills.
-If you are a foreign resident with assets (such as bank accounts and real estate) in Japan, it is advisable to consider drafting a will in Japan.
-This makes it significantly easier for your heirs to navigate Japanese legal inheritance procedures.
+Foreign residents in Japan can also make wills.
+If you are a foreign resident with assets (such as bank accounts and real estate) in Japan, it is advisable to consider making a will in Japan.
+This will make it much easier for your heirs to navigate the Japanese legal inheritance procedures.
 The absence of a will can lead to numerous challenges.
-It is strongly recommended to have the will notarized at a public notary office (koushou-yakuba).
+It is strongly recommended that you have your will notarized at a public notary office (koushou-yakuba).

 4. General Costs for Creating a Will

-While you can draft a will on your own, it is recommended to do so in the Japanese language to facilitate legal proceedings in Japan for your heirs.
-If you opt to engage an attorney to create the will, the typical costs are as follows (Please note that these amounts are for reference and may vary depending on the circumstances):
+If you choose to have an attorney draft your will, the typical costs are as follows (please note that these amounts are for reference only and may vary depending on your circumstances):

-Simple Wills (e.g., for bank accounts and a real estate only)
+Simple Wills (e.g., only bank accounts and a real estate, one legatee)

 Cost for Notarization (at the Notary Public office)